Payout Ratios And Strategies for Playing Games of Chance

 The Casino Always Has a Winning Edge

-How is the House Edge Determined (RTP)?
+So, How is the House Edge Determined (RTP)?

 Casinos present the ratio of winning versus losing in various ways: